 Total New Positive Cases by Week

-- “Graduate Students” and “Undergraduate Students” includes students who are eligible to participate in Harvard’s testing program; this includes students living in dorm-style housing, those working in labs, and those authorized to be on campus for more than four hours a week for an academic or work purpose.
+- “Graduate Students” and “Undergraduate Students” includes students who are eligible to participate in Harvard’s testing program; this includes students living in on-campus housing, those working in labs, and those authorized to be on campus for an academic or work purpose.

-- “Faculty, Staff, and Other Affiliates” includes faculty, academic and non-academic staff, and others (such as contractors) who are eligible to participate in Harvard’s testing program; this includes faculty or staff performing essential work, living on campus, or authorized to be on campus for more than 4 hours per week.
+- “Faculty, Staff, and Other Affiliates” includes faculty, academic and non-academic staff, and others (such as contractors) who are eligible to participate in Harvard’s testing program; this includes faculty or staff working on campus, living on campus, or otherwise authorized to be on campus.

 - Data are presented according to the date tests are administered.
 Counts for most recent dates may be incomplete, but will be updated as results are reported.

-- The tables and graphs are informational only and is not intended to be used as public health guidance.
+- The tables and graphs are informational only and are not intended to be used as public health guidance.